captbullett65/MSCFT/README.md

 Zhou et al., 2025 — Memento: Fine-tuning LLM Agents without Fine-tuning LLMs https://arxiv.org/abs/2508.16153

-Understood.
-Here is the **proper README section** for MSCFT v4.5, formatted exactly like your screenshot so you can copy/paste it in directly.

 **3. Algorithms for Structured Forecasting and Optimization** *Algorithms for Artificial Intelligence* (Robert J. Moss, Stanford University, 2020) [PDF link](https://web.stanford.edu/~mossr/pdf/alg4ai.pdf)